SIT constituted to probe mass burial allegations, abuse cases in Dharmasthala region

 Bengaluru, July 20: The Karnataka government has constituted a Special Investigation Team (SIT) to conduct a comprehensive and impartial probe into a series of disturbing allegations stemming from a case registered at the Dharmasthala police station in Dakshina Kannada district.
 The SIT will also investigate any related cases that may surface across other police stations in the state.

 The move follows a formal request from the chairperson of the Karnataka State Commission for Women, who cited a recent court statement by a man alleging the presence of hundreds of buried bodies in the Dharmasthala region.
-This allegation, broadcast by Times Now and other media outlets on July 12, has triggered widespread concern, especially in light of claims made by the family of a missing medical student and the discovery of a human skull in the vicinity.
+This allegation, broadcast by media outlets on July 12, has triggered widespread concern, especially in light of claims made by the family of a missing medical student and the discovery of a human skull in the vicinity.

 The allegations point to a 20-year history of crimes including rape, murder, unnatural deaths, disappearances, and abuse involving several women and students.
 In response, the state government has ordered the formation of the SIT to probe these serious issues thoroughly.